atomicwelding/ddm-edu/README.md

 # ddm-edu

-DDM Python package for educational purpose.
-See simd-ddm for efficient ddm software.
+DDM python Package for educational purposes.
+Refer to simd-ddm for efficient DDM software.

 # usage